 The Cardholder is responsible for the security of the PCard.
 This card shall be treated with the same level of care as the cardholder would with his/her own personal credit cards.
 The card should be maintained in a secure location.
 The only authorized individual to use the PCard is the cardholder whose name appears on the card.
 Cardholders who allow other employees or students to use their cards WILL have their PCard permanently cancelled.

 Sales and Use Tax

 Texas Woman’s University is tax exempt.
 The Cardholder is responsible for ensuring that sales and use taxes are not charged.
 TWU’s tax identification number is 75-6002618.
-Wallet size tax exempt certificate cards are available in Procurements Services or you may obtain one by clicking here.
+Wallet size tax exempt certificate cards are available in Procurements Services.